Dejan Tumbas

-Дејан Тумбас; born 5 August 1999) is a Serbian professional footballer who plays as a Forward or a Left back for Indonesian club Persebaya Surabaya.
+Дејан Тумбас; born 5 August 1999) is a Serbian professional footballer who plays as a forward or a left-back for Super League club Persis Solo.

 Club career

 Born in Krivaja, FR Yugoslavia, Tumbas started off youth career in Hajduk 1912, a small club in Serbia with a long history.
 Then, he joined Partizan U19 in 2016.
 He started his senior career with joined numerous clubs in the Serbian First League and Serbian SuperLiga between 2017 until 2023.

 Rudar Pljevlja

 In 2023, Tumbas signed a contract with Montenegro team Rudar Pljevlja.
 He made his league debut for the club on 18 February 2023 as a substituted in a 0–1 lose against Mornar Bar.
 On 9 March 2023, he scored his first league goal for Rudar in a 2–3 away win against Petrovac.
 On 15 April 2023, he scored a brace for the club in a 3–1 home win against Iskra Danilovgrad.
 Tumbas added his fourth goals of the season on 7 May 2023 with one goal against Petrovac in a 4–2 home win.